xpullox/undologic/README.md

 - Logon to UpdateCase.com and download the latest version of the plugin into app/webroot
 - Follow all the easy instructions within the UpdateCase software to integrate into the site
 - You are simply adding a library call on all text / image locations so they will be managed from UpdateCase
-- All content is pulled into your site as a FLAT FILE, meaning all content is local and NOT connected to UpdateCase.
+- All content is pulled into your site as a FLAT JSON FILE, meaning all content is local and NOT connected to UpdateCase.
 UpdateCase can be cancelled and this website can be moved to a new hosting and continued to run.
 However moving forward all text / image changes will need to be done via programming only.

 ### Step 13: